spacetelescope/vo-models/docs/source/pages/protocols/vosi.rst

 Availability
 ^^^^^^^^^^^^

-The Availability model is used to represent the response given by a UWS service to a ``GET /availability`` request.
+The Availability model is used to represent the response given by a service to a ``GET /availability`` request.

 .. grid:: 2